Bob Jordan (businessman)

-Robert Jordan is an American business executive.
-He became the chief executive officer (CEO) of Southwest Airlines on February 1, 2022.
-On June 23, 2021 it was announced that he would succeed Gary C. Kelly as the sixth CEO of the company in February 2022.
-Previously he was Executive Vice President of Corporate Services for Southwest Airlines.
+Robert Jordan is an American business executive who took on the role of chief executive officer (CEO) at Southwest Airlines on February 1, 2022.

+In June 2021, it was announced that Jordan would succeed Gary C. Kelly as the sixth CEO of the company in February 2022.
+Previously he was executive vice president of corporate services for Southwest Airlines.

+Education

-Jordan graduated from Texas A&M University with a Computer Science degree.
+Jordan graduated from Texas A&M University with a computer science degree.
+He has both a bachelor’s degree and an MBA from the university.

+Career

 Before joining Southwest Airlines in 1988, he worked as a programmer and financial analyst for Hewlett-Packard.
 During his time at Southwest, he has served in a wide variety of roles, notably previously running AirTran Airways following Southwest's acquisition of the carrier in 2011.

-In December of 2022, Jordan presided over the 2022 Southwest Airlines Scheduling Crisis, where thousands of flights were cancelled the week after Christmas due to an operational systems failure.
+In December of 2022, Jordan presided over the 2022 Southwest Airlines Scheduling Crisis, during which a significant number of flights were cancelled in the week following Christmas due to an operational systems failure.

+Jordan's compensation as CEO was $10.5 million as of 2025.